 Sergio Aguero – 147 games

-No player has ever scored so clinically or with such regularity as the diminutive Argentine, who comes alive within the widths of the opposition goalposts with his low-centre of gravity and insatiable desire to get his name on the scoresheet.
+No player has ever scored so clinically or with such regularity as the diminutive Argentine, who came alive within the widths of the opposition goalposts with his low-centre of gravity and insatiable desire to get his name on the scoresheet.

-It seems an odd take but there is a sense that Aguero remains under-appreciated when discussing the Premier League’s very best, despite his status as a four-time title winner and a player who has defined so many big games – scoring more goals than any other player against the division’s ‘top six’.
+It seems an odd take but there is a sense that Aguero remains under-appreciated when discussing the Premier League’s very best, despite his status as a five-time title winner and a player who has defined so many big games – scoring more goals than any other player against the division’s ‘top six’.

 Statistics may only tell half the story, but there is no disputing Aguero’s place in the conversation of the Premier League’s greatest ever striker.

 Only one player has ever reached the Premier League’s 100 club in quicker fashion than Harry Kane, the Tottenham star enjoying a blistering start to his career after being handed his opportunity with the north London side.

 Kane burst onto the scene after coming through Spurs’ academy ranks and flourished amid regular first-team football, scoring 20+ league goals in four consecutive seasons and winning the Premier League’s Golden Boot in consecutive campaigns in 2015/16 and 2016/17.